Colombian culture

 Language

-The official language is Spanish, but unofficially there are some 70 different languages in Colombia, many of which are spoken by Native American communities.
+The official language is Spanish, but unofficially there are about 70 different languages in Colombia, many of which are spoken by Native American communities.
 On the Caribbean islands of San Andres and Providencia, English is also an official language.
 There, a mix of English, Spanish and Creole is often spoken.

 There are also different accents and pronunciations of Spanish, which can vary by region and city.
 On the coast, for example, the “r” is often barely audibly pronounced.